-- 1. From the main menu, go to Network > Wireless > Wireless LANs and locate the zone from where you want to extract the WLAN template. - 2.
+- 1. Click Network > Wireless > Wireless LANs and select the zone to extract the WLAN template. - 2.
 Click More and select Extract WLAN Template.
 The Extract WLAN Template dialog box is displayed. - 3.
 For WLAN Template Name, enter a name for the template. - 4.
 Click OK.
 A message is displayed stating that the WLAN template was extracted successfully. - 5.
 Click OK.

-The extracted WLAN template can be viewed at System > Templates > WLAN Templates.
+The extracted WLAN template can be viewed at Administration > System > Templates > WLAN Templates.